Two Swedish ministers quit amid IT scandal

 According to Expressen, sensitive information including the entire registry of Swedish drivers' licenses and data on protected identities was accessible to people who had not been vetted by the Swedish security service.
 The Prime Minister was not made aware of the breach until January 2017.

-The Transport Agency said its former director-general, Maria Ågren, had approved the outsourcing contract even though it breached security and privacy laws. Ågren has since been fired and fined 70,000 kroner ($11,000.)
+The Transport Agency said its former director-general, Maria Ågren, had approved the outsourcing contract even though it breached security and privacy laws. Ågren has since been fired and fined 70,000 krona (about $8,500).

 "We have no indications pointing at that data was disseminated improperly, so we do not see any direct cause for concern," the Transport Agency said on its website.